ChellyAhmed/ChellyAhmed/README.md

 I'm Ahmed Chelly.
 I'm a passionate software developer from Tunisia.

-I like using React.js for Web Development and React Native for Mobile Development.
-But I'm always interested in discovering and using new technologies.
+🚀 I thrive on building awesome things with technology.
+My weapons of choice are React.js for web development and React Native for mobile applications.
+I'm always on the lookout for new and exciting technologies to explore and incorporate into my projects.

-I enjoy solving competitive programming problems, and to do so I usually use Python.

-## The projects I'm proud of the most are:
+💻 My favorite projects are:

-[Chelly](https://github.com/ChellyAhmed/Chelly): My personal portfolio website created using ReactJs
+- [Chelly](https://github.com/ChellyAhmed/Chelly): My personal portfolio website created using ReactJs

-[Roommie](https://github.com/ChellyAhmed/roommie): A roommate matching platform created using ReactJs, an ExpressJs server, and a SQL Database
+- [Roommie](https://github.com/ChellyAhmed/roommie): A roommate matching platform created using ReactJs, an ExpressJs server, and a SQL Database

-[ModernCoffee](https://github.com/ChellyAhmed/modernCoffee): A smart coffee mug project that tracks data about the coffee through various sensors, analyzes it, and provides insights on a dashboard accessible online.
+- [ModernCoffee](https://github.com/ChellyAhmed/modernCoffee): A smart coffee mug project that tracks data about the coffee through various sensors, analyzes it, and provides - insights on a dashboard accessible online.
+- [QuizGame](https://github.com/ChellyAhmed/quizGame/): A console-based trivia quiz game that can be played between multiple hosts at the same time connected via sockets, entirely coded with Python.

+🧠 I also enjoy solving competitive programming problems and to do so, I usually use Python.

+🌐 Feel free to explore my projects and provide any feedback or suggestions.
+Let's connect and build something amazing together!

+⚡ Fun fact: I have a deep appreciation for open-source software, and I'm proud to have contributed to Bootstrap, my favorite front-end framework.

+Happy coding! ✨

 <!--
 **ChellyAhmed/ChellyAhmed** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.